SherG/tester1/site/content/post/mindful-eating-a-personal-journey.md

 ### What About Those Starving Kids?

-I don’t know how your parents might have justified this practice to you but I was told that by cleaning my plate, I was saying that food is precious and should never be wasted.
+I was told that by cleaning my plate, I was saying that food is precious and should never be wasted.

 > Being a member of the clean plate club meant I ate far in excess of what my body needed.

-I was told to empathize with the starving kids of India and to be thankful that I had plenty with which I could feel consistently stuffed.

-I was told how happy these starving kids in India would be to eat the scraps off of my plate.
+I was told to empathize with the starving kids of India and to be thankful that I had plenty  to eat.
+These starving kids would be to eat the scraps off of my plate, my family said.

 ### Battles Over Food I Didn’t Like

-Nevertheless, there were many times when I fought my parents about some food I didn’t want to eat.
+Even so, there were many times when I fought my parents about some food I didn’t want to eat.

 A pitched battle ensued until I had either eaten everything or had found another way to miraculously make the noxious food disappear.